 - If you want to see details for (or edit) the modelled data source, under Data source > Import data from, click the link to the modelled data source.

 - If you change your mind and want to create a metric based on a different modelled data source, click Change data source to return to the Where is your data? page.

 - Under Choose a metric value > Measure, select the column that represents the value for your metric.
 This can be either a numerical column or the count of a dimensional column.

 The measure you selected is highlighted in the preview table on the left.

-- Under Choose a measure value > Default aggregation, select how you want values to be aggregated for displayed metrics when there are no configuration options available.
+- Under Choose a metric value > Default aggregation, select how you want values to be aggregated for displayed metrics when there are no configuration options available.
 For example, on the Metrics List page, metrics will display using a default aggregation based on your selection here.